matheus-beck/backend-challenge/README.md

 ## Getting Started

-1. Clone the project into your machine and install all dependencies inside the `cubos-desafio-backend` folder using:
+1. Clone the project into your machine and install all dependencies inside the `backend-challenge` folder using:

 ```console
 yarn install